The Bankrate promise

 Depending on the issuer, you may even be able to use this perk to cover more than one bag and possibly the luggage for fellow travelers.

 Here are a few of our picks for the best airline credit cards for priority boarding and free checked baggage:

 - Delta SkyMiles® Platinum American Express Card: Main Cabin 1 priority boarding and one free checked bag when you fly Delta flights.

 - Alaska Airlines Visa Signature® credit card: Cardholders and up to six companions on the same reservation get a free checked bag on Alaska flights.

 - Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard®*: Preferred boarding privileges and one free checked bag on domestic itineraires.

 Airport lounge access

-This is a common benefit for co-branded airline credit cards and higher-tier rewards cards and normally doesn’t require additional purchases to be made to access the perk.
+Airport lounge access is sometimes found in co-branded airline credit cards and higher-tier rewards cards, and they normally don’t require additional purchases to be made to access the perk.
 Sometimes this perk will extend access to your fellow travelers, as well.
 Other times, traveling companions are allowed access but must pay a fee.